Evrybear/meme25.github.io/README.txt

     ├─ memetemplate.html
     ├─ packmemes_V2.py

+2. open packmemes_V3.py
-2. open packmemes_V2.py and update the year on line 86. (yeah sorry, i was too lazy to automate that)
+3. Change the year on line 6
-3. run packmemes_V2.py

-If anything fails do these steps:
+4. Run packmemes_V3.py

+It should now:
+- automatically rename all files (to avoid any troubles with silly characters and emojis in the name)
-1. delete the memes folder (html files were already created and if you run the script again, they will be duplicated)
+- check for already created HTML files of your images (in case you run the script multiple times)
-2. delete the index.html file
-3. re-add the memes folder
+- create the index.html file with links to all your memes with a structure according to your subfolder names